 With the offending area cleaned up and welded the handbrake lever was reattached and all the interior refitted.
-I really could do with a new carpet that will have to wait until I find out who makes the best ones for a Mk1.
-I also want to fit black one instead of red.
+I really could do with a new carpet, but that will have to wait until I find out who makes the best ones for a Mk1.
+I also want to fit a black one instead of red.
 (Red gets dirty to easily)

 After this I had to remove the exhaust I had fitted the day before so I could refit the propshaft, then I reattached both of the handbrake cable and then the exhaust. again.